2.9 FACULTY RIGHTS AND RESPONSIBILITIES

 Cancelling classes before vacation periods is normally not permitted.
 Such actions place unwarranted pressures on other faculty conscientiously attempting to fulfill their obligations.
-All cancellations of classes should be submitted to the Provost and Vice President for Student Development for approval.
+All cancellations of classes should be submitted to the Provost for approval.

 In courses that have been approved by the Curriculum Committee with final examinations as components of their evaluation system, faculty are obligated to give final examinations and are expected to do as scheduled.
-No final examination will be rescheduled without the written approval of the Provost and Vice President for Student Development.
+No final examination will be rescheduled without the written approval of the Provost.

 Faculty are expected to hold classes during all those times scheduled in the list of courses distributed by the Registrar.
 Any change in time or room must be negotiated with the Registrar.